 Second Language Learning

-Students who have gained proficiency in English acquisition will be exited from the pull-out programme and join the Japanese language programme.
+- Students who have gained proficiency in English language will be exited from the pull-out programme and join the Japanese language programme.

-Japanese is taught at different proficiency levels from Language B Phase 1 to fluency levels (Language A).
+- Japanese is taught at different proficiency levels from Language Acquisition Phase 1 up to fluency levels Language Literature course.

-Other Modern languages are taught as non‐native languages (French and Spanish), starting in the sixth grade.
-The proficiency level is linked to the grade level.
-French and Spanish will require some background knowledge and experience, the amount depending on which grade level entered.
-Spanish can be studied at Language B Phase 1 level starting in grades 9/10.
+- Other languages are taught as non‐native languages (French and Spanish), starting in ‘ Grade 6 The proficiency level is linked to the grade level.
+Thus French and Spanish may require some background knowledge and experience.
+Spanish can be studied at Language Acquisition Phase 1 level starting in grades 9/10.

 The student’s language profile is developed by providing the following:

-Presently, in Group 1, the school offers (i) English (Literature) at both Higher Level (HL) and Standard Level (SL) (ii) English (Language and Literature) at both HL and SL, (iii) Japanese (Language and Literature) at HL and SL and German (Language and Literature) at both HL and SL
+- Presently, in Group 1, the school offers (i) English (Literature) at both Higher Level (HL) (ii) English (Language and Literature) at both HL and SL, (iii) Japanese (Language and Literature) at HL and SL and German (Language and Literature) at both HL and SL

-Presently in Group 2, the school offers Language B in Japanese, French, Spanish and German all at both HL and SL and in addition, both Japanese and Spanish are offered at the Ab Initio level.
+- Presently in Group 2, the school offers Language Acquisition in Japanese, French, Spanish and German all at both HL and SL and in addition, Japanese, French and Spanish maybe offered at the Ab Initio level.

 In keeping with the IB philosophy, maintenance of mother tongue is encouraged, valued and supported at YIS.
 We recognize that continuing to develop the students’ mother tongue and literacy skills in their home language, supports the development of their English language skills.
 YIS will support its community in facilitating mother tongue programs after school by: